hackerzhuli/unity-code/docs/UnityMessagingProtocol.md

 [Serializable]
 internal class TestAdaptor
 {
         /// <summary>
         /// Unique identifier for the test node, persisted (as much as possible) across compiles, will not conflict accross test modes
         /// </summary>
         public string Id;

 		/// <summary>
 		/// The name of the test node.
 		/// </summary>
 		public string Name;

 		/// <summary>
 		/// The full name of the test including namespace and class, for assembly, the path of the assembly
 		/// </summary>
 		public string FullName;

 		/// <summary>
 		/// The type of the test node.
 		/// </summary>
 		public TestNodeType Type;

 		/// <summary>
 		/// Index of parent in TestAdaptors array, -1 for root.
 		/// </summary>
 		public int Parent;

 		/// <summary>
 		/// Source location of the test in format "Assets/Path/File.cs:LineNumber".
 		/// Only populated for methods, null for other nodes
 		/// </summary>
 		public string Source;

+		/// <summary>
+		/// Number of leaf tests in this test node and its children
+		/// </summary>
+		public int TestCount;
 }
 ```